alexmanrique/blog/_posts/2020-12-20-dealing-with-maven-in-your-java-project.md

 - System (similar to provided but you have to provide explicitly the dependency)
 - Import (only for dependencies of type pom)

-More info about the different scopes you can find <a href="https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope">here</a>
+More info about the different scopes can be found <a href="https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope">here</a>

 A JAR is not being included
 ----------------------------